vitest-dev/vitest/docs/api/index.md

   - string: error message includes the substring

   :::tip
-    You must wrap the code in a function, otherwise the error will not be caught and the assertion will fail.
+    You must wrap the code in a function, otherwise the error will not be caught, and the assertion will fail.
   :::

   ```ts